awals829/CPP-basic-chess-game/README.md

 To run the program, download the files and enter 'make game' in the terminal in the directory the files are located.

-To remove all object and extra files from the directory, type 'make clean'.
+To remove all object and extra files from the directory - type 'make clean'.

 ![](https://c.tenor.com/zePQJUG3FHoAAAAC/arrested-development-im-a-scholar.gif)